wp-plugins/nextgen-facebook/readme.txt

 * Added lib/pro/shorten.php which provides the `short()` method and creates the NgfbGoogl and NgfbBitly class objects (Pro version).

 == Upgrade Notice ==

+= 6.19rc1 =

+Added a 'Meta Tags Preview' tab to the Custom Settings metabox and added warnings on the Post/Page editing page for images that are too small.

 = 6.18.0.2 =